Comment by L.P.

 I mentioned galaxies because one can expect much higher temperatures in their center than in stars:

 if one assumes that 1% of the initial mass of the galaxy has collapsed towards its center during its formation rather than into stars, this would yield a 'superstar' with a radius of about 5 AU and a gravitational particle energy of about 10 9 eV i.e. a temperature of 10 13 Kelvin.
+If anything like this is needed to produce heavier elements, it would be no surprise that it can not be reproduced in the laboratory (as mentioned, at least the electromagnetic emission of the sun could well be explained through electronic processes in the solar atmosphere alone).

 At these energies physical processes might exist that we are not even aware of today, including processes inverse to fusion which would enable one to interpret the universe in a steady- state sense.